Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 | Weight | 13": 2.7 lbs | 15": 3.3 lbs |

-Performance: Apple's M4 chip delivers fast responsiveness for all common business tasks while remaining completely silent due to its fanless design.
-Tests consistently show over 15 hours of real-world use.
+Performance: Apple's M5 chip delivers fast responsiveness for all common business tasks while remaining completely silent due to its fanless design.
+The M5 provides up to 4x faster AI performance compared to M4 models, with enhanced Neural Accelerators for machine learning tasks.
+Tests consistently show up to 18 hours of real-world use.

 Collaboration Excellence: The MacBook Air features a 12MP Center Stage webcam and six-speaker audio system with Spatial Audio, delivering a video conferencing experience that outperforms most Windows competitors.